McLaughlin Poll: Trump Remains Strong, GOP Needs Stronger Response

 Despite the challenges, several dynamics favor Republican prospects:

-Trump Job Approval: Trump holds a net-positive job approval rating, 50%-46%, supported by majorities who favor his policies.
+—Trump Job Approval: President Trump holds a net-positive job approval rating, 50%–46%, supported by majorities who favor his policies.

-Socialism vs. Capitalism: Even with increased name recognition for New York City Mayor-elect Zohran Mamdani — now at 32% favorable (up 8 points) and 35% unfavorable — American voters overwhelmingly prefer free-market capitalism (63%) over big-government socialism (17%).
+—Socialism vs. Capitalism: Even with increased name recognition for Mayor-elect Zohran Mamdani — now at 32% favorable (up 8 points) and 35% unfavorable — American voters overwhelmingly prefer free-market capitalism (63%) over big-government socialism (17%).

 Key Variables in the Months Ahead